osievert/node-bindings/README.md

 produce either a _Release_ or _Debug_ build, each being built into different locations.

 This module checks _all_ the possible locations that a native addon would be built at, and returns the first one that loads successfully.
+The searching for the `.node` file will originate from the first directory in which a `package.json` file is found.
+If no `package.json` file is found, then the current directory will be used.

+This repo / module is a fork + extension of TooTallNate's node-bindings repo (the `bindings` npm module) which has several outstanding pull requests and issues on it but hasn't been touched since 2014.
+Much credit and thanks to Nate for putting this together - I'm just taking the next baby step here by incorporating those outstanding pull requests and mildly extending the list of search directories.
+These improvements are also released under the existing MIT license.

 Installation
 ------------